shubhnesh/Task-Pragati/README.md

 # Task-Pragati

-A Flutter app that implements infinite scrolling loading indicators, and an enhanced UI.
+A Flutter app that implements infinite scrolling loading indicators and an enhanced UI.

 ### Features
 - *Dynamic Theme Switching*: Switch between light and dark modes seamlessly.